Chicago Human Rhythm Project

-CHRP was the first tap festival in the world to evolve into a year-round presenter of tap dance and continues to lead the field by presenting concerts, educational programs, year-round outreach and conferences for the field.
+CHRP was the first tap festival to evolve into a year-round presenter of tap and percussive dance and continues to lead the field by presenting concerts, education programs, year-round outreach and conferences for the field.
 CHRP advocates for the art form and designs programs that empower artists and strengthen communities through Sustained, Integrated, Equitable, Cultural Investments.